Leadership Recoded … Anne Wojcicki and Bernard Arnault, Tan Le and Zhang Ruimin … 25 video stories of inspiring business leaders

 Anne Wojcicki, 23andMe co-founder & CEO … Wojcicki started out on Wall Street, and read an analyst report that said the future of healthcare is data.
 She flew to Stanford, and set up 23andMe, the DNA diagnostic business.
 Listen to he talk on the benefits of DNA testing, and the future of medicine.
 Recently she went public, partnered with drugs companies to make personalised medicines, and launched a telehealth DTC business.

-Bernard Arnault, LVMH chairman and CEO … Arnault is France’s richest man and the mastermind behind the world’s biggest luxury group, LVMH.
+Bernard Arnault, LVMH chairman and CEO … Arnault is the world’s richest man and the mastermind behind the world’s biggest luxury group, LVMH.
 But even he had his doubters early on.
 He built a huge portfolio of luxury brands, which work separately but with collective benefits.
 One significant area of group collaboration has been in embracing digital platforms, and entering Asian markets, where young people are now the core audience.

 - Read more about Bernard Arnault